 - Introduction to Ragas: Jaunpuri, Hameer, Deshkar, Shankra, Jaijaiwanti

-The ‘Advanced’ level comprises of the last three chapters which introduce you to a few advanced concepts of classical music.
-This level comprises of the following concepts:
+The ‘Advanced’ level contains the last three chapters.
+These chapters introduce you to a few advanced concepts of classical music.
+This level covers the following concepts:

 - Tirobhav-Avirbhav & its characteristics